 However, the CJCJ joins most criminal justice organizations and authorities in asserting that expertly designed, implemented, and conducted research is essential in the criminal justice space.
 Because empirical research is based on objective facts, the results obtained allow criminal justice professionals to make far more impartial and logical decisions in a field that places an extraordinarily high value on such qualities.

-The Role of Research
+The Role of Criminal Justice Research

 Depending on their professional responsibilities and the task at hand, individuals and organizations in the criminal justice field may employ research to meet any number of objectives.
 From examining the latest industry publications to conducting in-depth surveys, research takes a variety of forms to serve an even wider variety of functions within the criminal justice system.

 By correctly applying research methods, criminal justice professionals can formulate research questions, design studies, collect and analyze data and draft research reports.
-These skills are highly valued in the field because they generate new knowledge that can improve strategies or systems.
+These skills are highly valued in the field because they generate new evidence-based solutions that can improve strategies or systems.
 Research is a significant way to contribute to a more effective and equitable justice system.

 Who Conducts Criminal Justice Research?